aleaf/gis-utils/Readme.md

 ```
 ### Install the source code in-place
 (for development or git users that want to easily *pull* the most recent code)
+* don't forget the `'.'`!

 ```
 pip install -e .
 ```

+### Bugs

+If you think you have discovered a bug in gis-utils in which you feel that the program does not work as intended, then we ask you to submit a [Github issue](https://github.com/aleaf/gis-utils/labels/bug).

 Disclaimer